North Swedish Horse: Use

 The North Swedish Horse is one of the few cold-blood breeds used in harness racing.
-A world record for coldblood trotters of 1:17.9 per kilometre was set in 2005 by Järvsöfaks, who is of part Swedish, part Norwegian lineage.
-North Swedish Horses are well suited for agricultural and forestry work.
-In Sweden they are popular for recreational equestrian activities.
+Lighter North Swedish lines bred as trotters are registered in the stud-book of the Svensk Kallblodstravare or Swedish Coldblood Trotter.
+A world speed record for coldblood trotters of 1:17.9 per kilometre was set in 2005 by Järvsöfaks, who was partly of Swedish and partly of Dølehest lineage.

+Heavier North Swedish horses are well suited to agricultural and forestry work.
+They are also used for recreational riding and driving.